 Our named executive officers and our board maintain significant long-term investments in our company.
-Collectively, as reported in the table "Security Ownership of Management and Directors," they beneficially own an aggregate of 5,095,343 shares of our common stock, which in total is equal to 5.6% of our shares entitled to vote.
+Collectively, as reported in the table "Security Ownership of Management and Directors," they beneficially own an aggregate of 5,185,827 shares of our common stock, which in total is equal to 6.1% of our outstanding shares as of April 25, 2022 entitled to vote.
 The fact that our executives and directors hold such a large investment in our shares is part of our company culture and our compensation philosophy.
-Management's sizabl e investment in our shares aligns their economic interests directly with the interests of our shareholders, and their wealth will rise and fall as our share price rises and falls.
+Management's sizeable investment in our shares aligns their economic interests directly with the interests of our shareholders, and their wealth will rise and fall as our share price rises and falls.
 This promotes teamwork among our management team and strengthens the team's focus on achieving long-term results and increasing shareholder return.